smile-qing/hello-world/README.md

 # hello-world
 smile everyday
-more do the besr, more lucky
+more do the best, more lucky